tianhaoz95/cs260proj/README.md

 `npm start` will start the local server

 ## Contribute
 Please send pull request only.
-Do not straightly commit to the repo!
-Do not straightly commit to the repo!
-Do not straightly commit to the repo!
+Do not commit to the repo!
+Do not commit to the repo!
+Do not commit to the repo!